-Caroline is known for her wealth of knowledge and expertise, her intellectual and intuitive understanding of the body, her genuine interest in people’s well-being, and her lighthearted sense of humor.
+Caroline is known for her intellectual and intuitive understanding of the body, her genuine interest in people’s well-being, and her lighthearted sense of humor.
 She helps people take care of their mind and body through:

 Caroline's Story, in Her Own Words:

 Caroline Kelley E-RYT 500, BCTMB

 I help people of all ages improve their well-being through mindful movement, massage, and mindset coaching.
 With 20 plus years of experience, I'm skilled in pain relief and helping my clients reduce stress and anxiety.
 Many of my clients are referrals from Physical Therapists and Emotional Therapists.
 The work I do aids these therapies but is not intended to replace physical or emotional therapy.

 I believe there is no one-size-fits-all approach to wellness.
 My goal is to offer personalized, friendly, and patient guidance to help you become the healthiest version of yourself.